xpatiate/nlp-climate-outputs/README.md

 # nlp-climate-outputs

-outputs from GPT/climate policy research project
+This repo serves as an easy way to share outputs from my GPT/climate policy research project.